DrStef/stft-cwt-complex-mask-denoising/README.md

 Future work will extend the pipeline to **Continuous Wavelet Transform (CWT)** for better handling of non-stationary and impulsive noises.

+### Important Note – Project Origin

+**This project was originally conceived for industrial acoustic monitoring and fault detection** in harsh, high-noise environments.

+The **CWT version** (Continuous Wavelet Transform), in particular, is developed to handle highly non-stationary signals and impulsive transients (shocks, mechanical impacts, machine failures).
+The adaptive frequency-dependent clamping strategy ("Banana Clamping" or "Os de Chien") idea came initially with these industrial applications in mind — allowing more freedom at low and high frequencies while maintaining tight control in critical bands. <br>
+For practical validation and benchmarking purposes, the current models are tested on **speech + noise mixtures** (LibriSpeech + ESC-10).
+Both STFT and CWT approaches are compared in this speech context.
+However, **the ultimate goal remains industrial sound monitoring and anomaly detection**.

 ### Project Goals
 - Develop robust denoising solutions suitable for **edge / embedded** devices, targeting applications such as EERS communication systems.
 - Maintain high voice clarity and reduce hoarseness even in low SNR conditions.